rtmigo/xrandom_dart/README.md

 ## nextFloat

-`nextFloat()` generates a floating-point value uniformly distributed in the range 0.0 ≤ x <1.0.
+`nextFloat()` generates a floating-point value in the range 0.0 ≤ x <1.0.

 Unlike the `nextDouble`, `nextFloat` prefers speed to precision.
 It's still a `double`, but it has four billion shades instead of eight quadrillions.
+Of course, it is also uniformly distributed.

 <details>
   <summary>Speed comparison</summary>